How to Install Nginx, MariaDB, and PHP (LEMP) on Ubuntu 22.04 LTS

 Installing Nginx Web Server

-After complete installation, the Nginx web server will be up and running on your Ubuntu 22.04 server.
-But, first, let’s see if it works as expected.
+After complete installation, the Nginx web server will run on your Ubuntu 22.04 server.
+But first, let’s see if it works as expected.

 Nginx Default Webpage